jjjermiah/Data-Processing/docs/topics/Overview.md

 # Overview

-## What is product/service/concept

-This is a set of guidelines, tutorials, and standards I follow for my pipelines.
+This is a set of guidelines, tutorials, and standards to follow for pipelines.

 Documentation is built using [JetBrains Writerside](https://www.jetbrains.com/help/writerside/)